 An Option entitles a holder thereof to purchase a prescribed number of Common Shares from treasury at an exercise price set at the time of the grant.
 Such grant may be settled in Shares, cash or combination thereof in the discretion of the Plan Administrator.
 If settled in cash, such payment will be equal to the In-the-Money Amount (as defined below).
 The Plan Administrator will establish the exercise price at the time each Option is granted, which exercise price must in all cases be not less than the volume weighted average trading price of a Common Share on the TSX for the five trading days immediately preceding the date of grant (the "Market Price").
 Subject to any accelerated termination as set forth in the Omnibus Plan, each Option expires on its respective expiry date.
 The Plan Administrator will have the authority to determine the vesting terms applicable to grants of Options.
-Once an Option becomes vested, it shall remain vested and shall be exercisable until expiration or termination of the Option, unless otherwise specified by the Plan Administrator.
-The Plan Administrator has the right to accelerate the date upon which any Option becomes exercisable.
-The Plan Administrator may provide at the time of granting an Option that the exercise of that Option is subject to restrictions, in addition to those specified in the Omnibus Plan, such as vesting conditions relating to the attainment of specified performance goals.
+Once an Option becomes vested, it shall remain vested and shall be exercisable until expiration or termination of the Option, unless otherwise specified by the Plan Administrator may provide at the time of granting an Option that the exercise of that Option is subject to restrictions, in addition to those specified in the Omnibus Plan, such as vesting conditions relating to the attainment of specified performance goals.
 While the Omnibus Plan does not stipulate a specific term for awards granted thereunder, an Option may not expire beyond 5 years from its date of grant, except where Shareholder approval is received or where an expiry date would have fallen within a blackout period of the Corporation.